Moins-2/RootMe-Solver/README.md

 ## Other

-Feel free to contribute to this project by adding new templates or improving existing ones.
+Feel free to contribute to this project by adding new templates, improving existing ones, or adding explainations.
 For any questions or tips, feel free to contact me on Twitter [@TomitoMoinsDeux](https://twitter.com/TomitoMoinsDeux).